Global jump filters and quasi-likelihood analysis for volatility: Efficient one-step estimators

-It was found that the $\alpha$-QMLE $\hat{\theta}^{M,\alpha}_n$ and the $(\alpha,\beta)$-QBE $\hat{\theta}_n^{B,\alpha,\beta}$ based on a fixed $\alpha$-threshold are consistent.
+It was found {\rev in Section \ref{300615-13}} that the $\alpha$-QMLE $\hat{\theta}^{M,\alpha}_n$ and the $(\alpha,\beta)$-QBE $\hat{\theta}_n^{B,\alpha,\beta}$ based on a fixed $\alpha$-threshold are consistent.
 However they have pros and cons.
 They are expected to remove jumps completely but they are conservative and the rate of convergence is not optimal.
-In this section, we try to recover efficiency by combining it with the aggressive random field $\bbH_n$ given by (\ref{300225-21}).
+In this section, {\rev as the second approach to optimal estimation,} we try to recover efficiency by combining {\rev these less optimal estimators} with the aggressive random field $\bbH_n$ given by (\ref{300225-21}), {\rev expecting to keep high precision of jump detection by the fixed $\alpha$ filters.}